Protein shakes, detox teas, and metabolism boosters are some of the most popular supplements on the market.

-Considering this practice is an elimination diet, it should only be pursued under the guidance of a qualified health professional.
+Considering that this practice is an elimination diet, it should be pursued only under the guidance of a qualified health professional.

 Step 2: Add healthy foods

-Next, Arbonne suggests incorporating healthy foods into the diet, though it doesn’t give a specific meal plan.
-Instead, they provide general tips, such as:
+Next, Arbonne suggests incorporating healthy foods into the diet, though it doesn’t provide a specific meal plan.
+Instead, the company provides general tips, such as:

 - Eat every 4 hours to maintain energy levels.

-- Have a balanced plate, including mostly vegetables, lean protein, complex carbs, and healthy fats.
+- Have one healthy, well-balanced meal that includes mostly vegetables, lean protein, complex carbs, and healthy fats.

-The diet encourages its followers to replace at least one meal per day with an Arbonne shake “meal,” which includes:
+The diet encourages followers to replace two meals per day with an Arbonne shake “meal,” which includes:

-- Two scoops of Arbonne Essentials protein shake
+- 2 scoops of Arbonne Essentials protein shake

-- 1/3 cup (around 10 grams) of leafy greens or 1 scoop (7 grams) of Arbonne Green Balance powder
+- 1/3 cup (around 10 grams) of leafy greens or 1 scoop (7 grams) of Arbonne BeWell Superfood Greens powder

 - 1/4 cup (around 40 grams) of fruit

-In addition to these tips and foods, Arbonne recommends 13 supplements to support your health.
-Keep in mind that these supplements are expensive and contain numerous suspect health claims.
+In addition to these tips and foods, Arbonne recommends four “core” supplements to support your health, along with two customizable options.
+Keep in mind that these supplements are expensive and feature numerous suspect health claims.

-- Protein Shake: a vegan protein powder that provides 20 grams of protein per two scoops (40 grams)
+- FeelFit Pea Protein Shake: a vegan protein powder that provides 20 grams of protein per 2 scoops (40 grams)

-- Energy Fizz Sticks: a powder containing ginseng, guava, and green tea that claims to increase alertness and mental performance
+- Energy Fizz Sticks: a powder containing B vitamins, ginseng, guarana, and green tea that the company claims will support energy

-- Body Cleanse: a product that claims to detoxify your body by “cleansing” your system
+- CleanTox Gentle Cleanse: an aloe supplement that the company claims will detoxify your body by eliminating “toxins” from your system

 Step 3: Get moving